purs-nix/purs-nix/docs/foreign.md

 # Foreign Dependencies

-**purs-nix** allows you to package foreign code with your your PureScript packages, so that when people add them as a dependency, there is no more "also install XYZ with npm" required for you code to work.
+**purs-nix** allows you to package foreign code with your your PureScript packages, so that when people add them as a dependency, there is no more "also install XYZ with npm" required for your code to work.
 The `foreign` attrset is structured as follows:

 ```nix
 foreign."Module.Name".src = path-to-directory-with-foreign-code;